riccardobl/hypergate/README.md

 ### Custom Docker Labels
 - `hypergate.EXCLUDE="true|false"`: Exclude a container from announcements by the Service Provider.
 - `hypergate.EXPOSE="port[:public port][/protocol]"`: CSV list of ports to expose.
 Protocol defaults to TCP if omitted.
+- `hypergate.UNEXPOSE="port[/protocol]"`: CSV list of exposed port to ignore.
+Only ports exposed by the Dockerfile EXPOSE directive are affected by this label.
+If `*` is used, all ports exposed by the Dockerfile are ignored.

 ---